A hybrid discrete-continuum modelling approach for the interactions of the immune system with oncolytic viral infections: Description of the agent-based model and formal derivation of the corresponding continuum model

 \subsection{Agent-based model}

-We extend and improve upon the modeling framework presented in Ref. \cite{morselli23} by including immune cells, which are described as agents that occupy a position on a discrete lattice in the same way as cancer cells.
-We also consider a chemoattractant secreted by cancer cells that guides the movement of immune cells; its concentration is described as a discrete non-negative function.
-Observe that we are using a hybrid discrete-continuous modeling framework, since the chemoattractant concentration is the discretisation of a continuous function.
-For ease of presentation, in this section we restrict our attention to one spatial dimension, but there would be no additional difficulty in considering higher spatial dimensions.
-In the following sections we mainly focus on two spatial dimensions, so in Remark \ref{rmrk:twod} we explain the small difference of this situation.
+We extend and improve upon the modelling framework mentioned above by including immune cells, which are described as agents that occupy a position on a discrete lattice in the same way as cancer cells.
+We also consider a chemoattractant secreted by cancer cells that guide the movement of immune cells; its concentration is described as a discrete, non-negative function.
+Observe that we are using a hybrid discrete-continuous modelling framework, since the chemoattractant concentration is the discretisation of a continuous function.
+For ease of presentation, in this section, we restrict our attention to one spatial dimension, but there would be no additional difficulty in considering higher spatial dimensions.
+In the following sections, we mainly focus on two spatial dimensions, so, in Remark \ref{rmrk:twod}, we explain the small difference in this situation.

 Let us consider the temporal discretisation $t_n=\tau n$, with $n\in\N_0$, $0<\tau \ll 1$, and the spatial domain $\Omega\subseteq\R$ with discretisation $x_j=\delta j$, with $j\in\Z$, $0<\delta\ll 1$; we assume $\tau$ to be small enough to guarantee that all the probabilities defined hereafter are smaller than $1$.
 We denote the number of immune cells, uninfected and infected cancer cells that occupy position $x_j$ at time $t_n$ respectively by $Z_j^n$, $U_j^n$ and $I_j^n$; the corresponding densities are